-The proposed site will be serviced by gravity sewers which will direct the wastewater flows (approx. 6.77 L/s with allowance for infiltration) to the existing 250 mm diameter sanitary sewer on Hamilton Avenue.
+The proposed site will be serviced by gravity sewers which will direct the wastewater flows (approx. 8.3 L/s with allowance for infiltration) to the existing 250 mm diameter sanitary sewer.
 A sanitary sewer design sheet for the proposed sanitary sewers is included in Appendix B.1.
-Full port backwater valves are to be installed on sanitary services within the site to prevent any surcharge from the downstream sewer main from impacting the proposed property.
+Capacity in the downstream sanitary sewer system will be assessed during detailed design.
+Full port backwater valves are to be installed on all sanitary services within the site to prevent any surcharge from the downstream sewer main from impacting the proposed property.